-Figure 27 Timing Comparison to GDKE
+Figure 26 Timing Comparison to GDKE

 As can be seen, the GDKE is always faster.
+The UGDK does not appear in these graphs since it has the same speed as GDKE.
 The GDKE is 2.17 times faster than IGDK on average.
-The GDKE is 11.05 times faster than the LLS method and about 80 times faster than the MLE when the measurement error is less than one.
+The GDKE is 11.05 times faster than the LLS method and about 80 times faster than the MLE when the measurement error is less than the radius.
 The FLOP count predicts this closely with LLS = 236/26 = 9.07 and IGDK = 123/26 = 4.73.
 The differences between the FLOP count and experiment can be accounted for in the hardware and software overhead that FLOP count never accounts for.